 Receive help and advice directly from Lucy Calkins and Teachers College Reading and Writing Project Staff Developers.
 During these live, online conversations, Lucy and her TCRWP colleagues respond to questions about reading and writing workshop and offer practical advice on how teachers can raise the level of their practice.
 They also help administrators consider ways to support effective implementations of Units of Study and respond to additional questions attendees pose live.
-Office hours will resume in the fall at regular intervals.
 View past webinars and register for the next session.

 Join the Units of Study community on Facebook to learn from educators across the country, including Lucy Calkins and TCRWP staff developers, and to share your own experience.
 Search Units of Study in Writing TCRWP and Units of Study in Reading TCRWP.

 Dozens of live-from-the classroom videos let you eavesdrop on Lucy and her colleagues' instruction in teaching literacy workshop classrooms.
 These clips model the minilessons, conferences, and shares you will engage in as you teach the units of study.

 The Project posts important and useful resources throughout the year, including examples of student work.